 Welding however is something of an exception.
 Gas metal arc welding (GMAW) is as effective on thick plate as on thin sheet, although there are some differences.
 Plate welds need more attention to preparation, but at the same time, there’s not the same concern about putting too much heat into the weld.
 One welding technique not used in heavy metal fabrication however is resistance welding.
 It would just need too much energy and take too long for it to be a viable joining process.

 A second aspect of welding to mention is inspection.
 Welds in heavy metal fabrications are often subjected to high loads.
 As a safeguard against failure, it may be necessary to inspect welded joints, perhaps with eddy current/mag particle or ultrasound.

 Here’s one more difference between heavy metal fabrication and light.
 In light fab the work is generally taken to the process while in heavy fab the process – especially welding – comes to the work.

 To elaborate, heavy metal fabrication generally entails constructing large, and therefore heavy, structures.
 These aren’t easily moved through the fabrication shop: that takes cranes and fork trucks and causes a lot of disruption.
 So instead, cutting, welding, grinding and painting gear is brought to the job, which itself creates a few challenges.

 The biggest issue is containing dust and fumes.
 If nothing is done these spread through the shop and create a generally unpleasant atmosphere for everyone.
 The answer is to build temporary enclosures round the work area and bring in portable extraction equipment.
 It’s not cheap but it’s the right way to do it, and it results in better-quality work.

 Choosing a shop for heavy metal fabrication

-Just because a business bills itself as a fabrication shop it doesn’t follow that they can take on heavy metal work.
-Heavy metal fabrication needs different machinery to that used for light metal fab, as well as a different skill set and approach.
+Just because a business bills itself as a fabrication shop, it doesn’t follow that they can take on heavy metal work.
+Heavy metal fabrication requires different machinery to that used for light metal fab, as well as a different skill set and approach.